ztyyLV/web-twain-docs/faq/how-to-enable-remote-scan.md

 ## How to enable Remote Scan?

+Remote Scan means directly scanning documents from a remote document scanner to a web browser client of a client machine.
+No installation is required on the client machine, which makes is easy for all end users to utilize the web scanning feature of the Dynamic Web TWAIN SDK.

+You can learn more detail about the feature via <a href="https://www.dynamsoft.com/blog/announcement/remote-scan-works-web-twain/" target="_blank">this blog</a>.

 #### On Windows desktop where the scanner is physically connected

 - Install `Dynamsoft Service`.